kalim-git/PWC-Switzerland-Diversity-Inclusion-Power-BI-Virtual-Internship-/README.md

 - Employee promotion rate is increase by 3% in FY21 than FY20.
 - FY20 Hires vs FY21 Job Level: While the number of females hired increased slightly from FY20 (40) to FY21 (41), the number of females in senior positions (director and above) remained the same (3) in both years.
 This indicates a potential gap in promoting women to higher-level positions.
 - Women are more likely to be in lower-level positions, such as junior officers and managers, while men are more likely to be in higher-level positions, such as directors and executives.
 This suggests that there may be a lack of opportunities for women to progress to senior leadership positions.
+- The most common age group is 20-29 having 223 employees fall in this category.

 ## Recommendation
 To ensure progress in diversity and inclusion in the executive level;
 - More women should be hired and most especially promoted because the gap in the ratio of men to women is quite large.
 - For the Executive and Director position ,female employee count as well as the promotion count is too low compared to male employee hence more women should be hired as well as promoted.
-- Age group 30-39 has more rate of promotion compared to 40-49 age group, experience should be consider as one of the the one of the criteria for promotion checklist.
+- Age group 30-39 has more rate of promotion compared to 40-49 age group, experience should be considered as one of the criteria for promotion checklist.
+- Have to create a safe environment for women so that they stay and contribute at the organisation with their expertise.